ROCm/Experimental_ROC/distro_install_scripts/Ubuntu/Ubuntu_16.04/src_install/README.md

 ./component_scripts/02_rocr.sh -g -s ~/rocm_source/
 ```

-The `-g` flag (which can alternately be passed as `--get_code`) will cause this script to download ROCr without attempting to build it.
+The `-g` flag (which can alternately be passed as `--get_code_only`) will cause this script to download ROCr without attempting to build it.
 The destination directory, into which ROCr will be downloaded, is controlled by the `-s` flag (which can also be passed as `--source_dir`).

 #### Modifying the Software Package